Last modified: 21 January 2021

 The mobilisate is whitish, granitic and appears either in thin bands (stromatic texture) parallel to foliation, or diffuse (diffuse contact with restite).
 It is commonly affected by tight or ptygmatic folds.
 In the case of medium-grained paragneiss, biotite and garnet are particularly visible.

-Laguiche Complex 2b (nAlgi2b): Nodular Biotite ± Hornblende ± Garnet ± Cordierite ± Sillimanite Paragneiss, Containing 20% Mobilisate
+Laguiche Complex 2b (nAlgi2b): Nodular Biotite ± Hornblende ± Garnet ± Cordierite ± Sillimanite Paragneiss, Containing <20% Mobilisate

 Laguiche Complex 2c (nAlgi2c): Biotite ± Cordierite ± Sillimanite Paragneiss and Metatexite Derived from Wacke and Arenite

 This subunit was identified (Beauchamp, 2020) in the areas of Cadieux Lake and Bohier Island, south of the Eastmain-Sorbier Shear Zone (sheets 33A07, 33A02 and 33A01).
-It consists of wacke paragneiss and metatexite containing biotite and locally garnet or cordierite porphyroblasts.
+It consists of wacke paragneisses and metatexites containing biotite and locally garnet or cordierite porphyroblasts.
 Typically, the mobilisate content is <10%.
 Locally, it can reach up to 50%, and these rocks are then described as wacke metatexites.
 In thin section, the rock is mostly composed of quartz, plagioclase, K-feldspar and biotite.
 Plagioclase is weakly to moderately damouritized.
 This subunit is characterized by less biotite (15%) than in subunit nAlgi2a (20-25%).
 The primary texture is commonly completely obliterated by the granoblastic texture.
 Compositional and size banding could represent a primary bedding relic.
 Masses of cordierite poikiloblasts replaced by pinnite, and in lesser proportions by chlorite, are present in some more pelitic migmatized beds.
 Chlorite-plagioclase metamorphic coronas have developed around some cordierite poikiloblasts.
-Several thin sections display symplectic intergrowths of biotite-quartz, biotite-plagioclase and biotite-cordierite corresponding to relics of anatectic liquid.
-Rocks contain traces of hornblende, apatite, zircon, muscovite, epidote (pistachite, allanite), magnetite, ilmenite, iron oxides and other opaque minerals.
+Several thin sections display symplectic intergrowth of biotite-quartz, biotite-plagioclase and biotite-cordierite corresponding to relics of anatectic liquid.
+The rocks contain traces of hornblende, apatite, zircon, muscovite, epidote (pistachite, allanite), magnetite, ilmenite, iron oxides and other opaque minerals.

 Several generations of mobilisate are present on outcrops.
 Thin felsic whitish bands, millimetre-to-centimetre-thick, are interpreted as in situ mobilisate.
 Decimetric stromatic veins and injections appear to correspond to a mobilisate that migrated from its original source.
 On some outcrops, however, it is difficult to distinguish between magmatic and mobilisate injections.
-Foliated to massive white granite with solid, homogeneous to heterogeneous and hololeucocratic is widespread in the metasedimentary basin.
+Foliated to massive whitish granite with solid, homogeneous to heterogeneous and hololeucocratic is widespread in the metasedimentary basin.
 On several outcrops, granite containing paragneiss or metatexite enclaves is predominant.
 Small intrusive masses belonging to the Martel Suite cut rocks of the nAlgi2c subunit.

 Laguiche Complex 3 (nAlgi3): Paragneiss and Metatexite